zupzup/blog/ml-in-go-logreg/post.md

 Alright, now we have our trained model - easy, right?
 With this newly created model, we can now use our model to predict the classification of new data using `model.Predict(input []float)`.
 For example, if we trained a model to classify pictures depending on whether there is a cat in them or not, the `Predict` method could, for a new image, tell us whether our model thinks there is a cat in it.

-We can also use this prediction method to evaluate the performance of our trained model on the test set.
+We can also use this `Predict` method to evaluate the performance of our trained model on the test set.
 For this purpose, we will create a so-called Confusion Matrix with the following data structure:

 ```go
 // ConfusionMatrix describes a confusion matrix